Religion, Libertarian Cults And The American West In 'Wild Wild Country'

 CHAPMAN WAY: He was kind of one of the first Indian spiritual gurus to really marry Western capitalism with Eastern mysticism.
 This was really appealing to very successful, highly intellectual Westerns from America and Europe who were attracted to this message of capitalism and wealth, but still being spiritual.

-Baghwan was also know as the free love guru, because his followers practiced open sex ...
+Bhagwan was also know as the free love guru, because his followers practiced open sex ...
 He created this ashram in Poona, India, and soon enough Westerners around the world began flocking to listen to his teachings.

-On the spread of Baghwan's ideas
+On the spread of Bhagwan's ideas

-MACLAINE WAY: Baghwan was kind of at an interesting time in history where we had 1960s counterculture coming to an end, and we were at the end of the 70s and getting into the early 80s, and you had a lot of Americans doing this kind of Eastern migration toward India [they were] interested in seeking.
+MACLAINE WAY: Bhagwan was kind of at an interesting time in history where we had 1960s counterculture coming to an end, and we were at the end of the 70s and getting into the early 80s, and you had a lot of Americans doing this kind of Eastern migration toward India [they were] interested in seeking.
 Baghwan was able to tap into Westerners who wanted to have wealth and free sex while also walking a path of enlightenment.

-America didn't have a lot of big gurus, and I think America was seen as maybe this major league where [Baghwan] could go and transform the consciousness of the world.
+America didn't have a lot of big gurus, and I think America was seen as maybe this major league where [Bhagwan] could go and transform the consciousness of the world.
 Their ambitions were sky high.
 That's where our series starts to pick up.

-On Baghwan's secretary and second in command, Ma Anand Sheela, who arranged the purchase of a 60,000-acre ranch in rural Oregon, as a new home for the commune
+On Bhagwan's secretary and second in command, Ma Anand Sheela, who arranged the purchase of a 60,000-acre ranch in rural Oregon, as a new home for the commune

 CHAPMAN: Ma Anand Sheela is a really complex, fascinating character.
 She was really "the right-hand man" of this organization, and was really in charge of building this entire religious empire.

-Note: A previous version of this story misspelled Bhagwan Shree Rajneesh as Bahgwan Shree Rajneesh.